On a topology property for the moduli space of Kapustin-Witten equations: Non-existence solutions on a neighborhood of a ASD connection

 \subsection{Some examples}

-In this section we give some conditions on the topology of manifolds, the metric of manifold and principle bundles to ensure the connections on $\bar{M}_{ASD}$ are all $generic$.
+In this section, we give some conditions on the topology of manifold, the metric of manifold and the topology of principle bundle to ensure that the connections on $\bar{M}_{ASD}$ are all $generic$.
 For a compact four-manifold $X$, the compacitification $\bar{M}_{ASD}(P,g)$ of $M_{ASD}(P,g)$ contained in the disjoint union